chandolusravya/my/README.md

   npm run deploy
 }

-6. Now got to
+6. Now got to:

-   ## settings on your repo > pages > select gh-pages under source, root directory(until we have any directory named 'docs') > save
+settings on your repo > pages > select gh-pages under source, root directory(until we have any directory named 'docs') > save

-7. After few minutes your site should be accessible at the specified URL in "homepage" field of your package.json file of your application.
+8. After few minutes your site should be accessible at the specified URL in "homepage" field of your package.json file of your application.

+##---------------------------------------------------------

 # Getting Started with Create React App